Guseyn/EHTML/README.md

   </e-json>
   ```

   So, `e-json` has attributes `data-src` which tells us where from we can fetch `json` response.
 Attribute `data-response-name` specifies the name that we want to use for the response.
 It contains `body`, `statusCode` and `headers` properties, so you can use them in the attribute `data-actions-on-response`.
-In this case we just decided to map `body` of our response to the element with id `album-info`, which also must have attribute `data-object-name`.
+In this case we just decided to map `body` of our response to the element with id `album-info`, which also must have the attribute `data-object-name`.
 This attribute specifies the name of the object that we want to map.
-It's important to mention that you can map object only to an element, which is in `e-json` that provides the object for mapping and also the mapping element must be `<template>`.
+It's important to mention that you can map object only to `<template>`, which is in `e-json` that provides the object for mapping.
 More details about actions on response you can find in [this section](#supported-actions-on-response).

   If you need some request headers, you can specify them in the attribute `data-request-headers` with format `{ "headerName": "headerValue", ... }`.